pcengines/apu2-documentation/docs/generating_coreboot_support_logs.md

 ```
 sudo ./util/board_status/board_status.sh -s /dev/ttyUSB0
 ```
-That method is not that comfortable that using SSH.
-Sometimes occur here problem with logs formatting.
+That method is not that comfortable as SSH.
+Sometimes problems with logs formatting may occur.
 What is more you have to press `Enter` when you log to the OS, because first phase of logs collecting ends when grub starts.
-Second phase of logs collecting start after `Enter` pressing.
+Second phase of logs collecting start after pressing `Enter`.

 Generating logs using earlier built ROM image
 ---------------------------------------------